AhmetZamanis/LoanRequestClassification/Report.md

     function, without shrinking any coefficient to zero.
 -   Elastic net regularization can be considered as a combination of L1 and L2 in different ratios.
--   Besides regularization, we need to consider the regular assumptions of logistic regression:
+-   Besides regularization, we need to consider the usual assumptions of logistic regression:
     -   A binary outcome,
     -   A linear relationship between the features and the predicted log odds,
+    -   Lack of multicollinearity between the features,
     -   No influential observations or outliers with extreme values.
 -   We know there are some likely outliers for our numeric features, and it’s likely the relationships between the features and the outcome are not fully linear either.
 These may impact the performance of the glmnet model.
--   Multicollinearity was not a large issue to begin with, and will be addressed by regularization.
+-   Multicollinearity was not a large issue to begin with in our feature set, and will be further addressed by regularization.

-glmnet has two hyperparameters to tune:
+glmnet has two regularization hyperparameters to tune:

 -   Alpha controls the type of regularization to apply.
-0 is ridge regularization, 1 is lasso regularization, and anything in between is a combination, i.e elastic net regularization.
+0 is L2 ridge regularization, 1 is L1 lasso regularization, and anything in between is a combination, i.e elastic net regularization.
     -   Our best tune has an alpha of roughly 0.12, so we have mostly ridge regularization with little chance of eliminating features completely from the model.